 New York City, the epicenter of the devastating COVID-19 pandemic in the US, will begin the first phase of reopening its economy on Monday, bringing about 400,000 employees back to work nearly after 100 days in lockdown when the coronavirus crisis began.

-New York City had been shut since mid-March as coronavirus ravaged the metropolis, which has more than 205,000 COVID-19 cases so far and closes to 22,000 deaths.
+New York City had been shut since mid-March as coronavirus ravaged the metropolis, with more than 205,000 COVID-19 cases and close to 22,000 deaths.

 New York City has met all the metrics.
 We are going to open New York City for Phase 1 tomorrow, period.
 That will happen.
 When we begin Phase 1 in New York City, remember that New York City had the highest number of cases.
 New York City has the highest density, New York Governor Andrew Cuomo said on Sunday at a press briefing.

-The novel coronavirus has hard-hit New York and the state’s economic health has deteriorated, and it faces a difficult and painful recovery without significant help from the federal government, according to the Voice of America (VOA).
+The novel coronavirus has hard-hit New York and the state’s economic health has deteriorated.
+It faces a difficult and painful recovery without significant help from the federal government, according to the Voice of America (VOA).

 He however added that New York City has seen widespread protests over the killing of 46-year-old African-American George Floyd and we are concerned that those protests may have increased the spread of the virus.